-My initial experiences with farming over the past 9 seasons can be summed up pretty easily.
+My initial experiences with farming over the past 12 seasons can be summed up pretty easily.
 Not knowing anything about farming back in 2004 when I first began researching some potential enterprises to begin, in everything I read I was looking for a “how to” manual.
 In short, nearly everything I’ve started on our farm is the result of reading material from someone who went before me and said “here’s how to do this, it works”.
-So in short, my experiences have been that either that how to advice worked or not.
+So in short, my experiences have been that either this “how to” advice worked or not.

 First, let me qualify what is to follow by pointing out or reminding you that 2012 was an extreme drought year in most of the nation.
 In Central Indiana, it was simply devastating.
 After planting this pasture in mid March of that year and watching the seeds take off like a rocket, we watched the rain stop in mid April.
 June brought us exactly .09” of rain at the Indianapolis Airport, but zero on our farm.
 By mid July, the young and delicate plants were all near death, and in fact quite a few died.
 If not for a significant rainfall on July 23rd, 2012 the pasture would have been lost completely.
 Thankfully that rainfall saved it, but we didn’t dare try and graze it that fall.
 Instead, we allowed the plants to grow as much as possible to provide some much needed organic matter and additional seeds on top of the ground for the following Spring.
 As such, we did not place any animals on the ground until June 9th of 2013.
 The soil comparison should take that into account, noting that we had a less than desirable stand of grasses and legumes to work with in 2013 and 2014, and have been working diligently to fill in the holes ever since then by grazing and knocking down stands that we have intentionally let go to seed.
 This strategy has been very effective but we still have room for improvement.
 The results of our “experiment” have taken place in a 24 month period of time.

-But this year, things have really started to change in a positive and dramatic way.
+But by 2015, things had really started to change in a positive and dramatic way.
 First we were able to graze sooner due to having a more normal Spring warm up.
 With healthier pasture and grasses, that quicker warmup lets us get a jump on things.
 I broadcasted some red and white clover back in early April of 2015 and “flash grazed” the entire 18 acres with the herd in order to get good soil contact with the seed.
 The hoof action provides the soil contact required for good germination if you don’t perform a “frost seeding” in February or early March where the freezing/thawing action of the ground pulls the broadcasted seed into the soil for you.
 By flash grazing – grazing large swaths of ground and moving once or twice per day – the cows can perform the same function without damaging the young plants.
-This also gets them off of hay sooner (helping our bottom line) and spreads all of that free fertilizer (manure and urine) on ground that desperately needs it.
-Since that time we have grazed the entire pasture twice which in and of itself isn’t that surprising given the early start.
+This also gets them off of hay sooner (helping our bottom line) and spreads all of that free fertilizer (manure and urine) onto the ground that desperately needs it.
+By mid June of 2015, we had grazed the entire pasture twice which in and of itself isn’t that surprising given the early start.
 But one 6 acre area which receives a single application of chicken manure each year has just gone bonkers.
-As of the middle of June, it has been grazed three times and has had chickens already pass over it.
+As of the middle of June in 2015, it had been grazed three times and had chickens already pass over it.

 Grass just before being grazed a third time in mid June.
 We have already grazed the cattle here twice and ran a batch of chickens over this ground.
 Yes, this actually was a genetically modified soybean field just over three years ago!